 A core component of brand development is the development of a brand statement.
-Brand statement is often referred to as brand proposition.
+A brand statement is often referred to as brand proposition.
 A brand proposition should clearly identify the benefits that a consumer derives out of your brand.
 While a brand proposition is often focused only on the benefits that a brand offers, a good brand proposition should also include the Unique Selling Proposition (USP) which includes benefits that no other brand can provide.

 How Do You Improve Brand Proposition?

 A good brand proposition is simple and easy to understand.
-Remember, a brand proposition is a promise that a brand makes and it’s critical that brand’s promise is easy to understand, engaging, unique, relevant (to the target audience), and consistent.
+Remember, a brand proposition is a promise that a brand makes and it’s critical that the brand’s promise is easy to understand, engaging, unique, relevant (to the target audience), and consistent.
 It should not only address the audience’s current needs but also their future aspirations from the brand.
 A good brand proposition should be able to connect with its audience on an emotional level.
 A strong emotional connection can create valuable brand equity and fierce brand loyalty.

 How Important is Emotional Connection?